 Generally speaking, the Japanese dress code is pretty conservative.
 However, the younger generation is much more daring and extravagant.

 Harajuku is especially known for its bold fashion statements.
-No matter if you are into the frilly kawaii styles or you like the Shibuya 109 style more, you can surely find unique outfits in Japan.
+Whether you are into the frilly kawaii styles or like the Shibuya 109 style more, you can surely find unique outfits in Japan.

 Instead of buying into all the mainstream trends, Japanese street fashion combines different colors and silhouettes.
 Above all else, the Japanese street style requires committing wholeheartedly to your clothing and lifestyle.